Cado87/yolo_ultralytics/README.md

 Image classification:
 python image_classification_2.py
-Run this script to obain a classification of the file you input
+Run this script to obtain a classification of the file you input

 Convert model to ONNX, run an inference and generate an image with the results: python onnx_export.py